borkdude/html/README.md

 # html

-Produce HTML from Clojure and ClojureScript.
+Produce HTML from hiccup in Clojure and ClojureScript.

 ## Rationale